lrmcfarland/starbug.com/README.md

 in a separate container.
 It will act as a TLS termination point so the browser's location can be sent.

+I had a problem with the nginx reverse proxy container not not running the cron jobs it uses for certbot and logrotate on AWS linux (circa 2017dec10).
+I added a test cron job to run every hour (touch /opt/starbug.com/logs/nginx/nginx_ca_cron_test.txt) and saw it work on OS X. I switch to Ubuntu 16.04 on AWS and saw it work there too.
+This became the new starbug.com server.

 ## Apache